magentabusiness/magentabusiness.github.io/docs/samples/raspberry/gpio-android-things.md

 ## Introduction
 {% include templates/what-is-thingsboard.md %}

-This sample application will allow you to control GPIO of your Raspberry Pi device using ThingsBoard RPC widgets.
+This sample application will allow you to control GPIO of your Raspberry Pi device using IoT Hub RPC widgets.
 We will observe GPIO control using LEDs connected to the pins.
-The purpose of this application is to demonstrate ThingsBoard [RPC capabilities](/docs/user-guide/rpc/).
+The purpose of this application is to demonstrate IoT Hub [RPC capabilities](/docs/user-guide/rpc/).

-Raspberry Pi will use simple [Android Things](https://developer.android.com/things/index.html) application that will connect to ThingsBoard server via [MQTT](https://en.wikipedia.org/wiki/MQTT) and listen to RPC commands.
+Raspberry Pi will use simple [Android Things](https://developer.android.com/things/index.html) application that will connect to IoT Hub server via [MQTT](https://en.wikipedia.org/wiki/MQTT) and listen to RPC commands.
 Current GPIO state and GPIO control widget is visualized using built-in customizable dashboard.

 The video below demonstrates the final result of this tutorial.